Home Page

 Assembly-CSharp

 The game is built using Unity engine.
-The latest version of the game was compiled with 5.3.6f1.
+The latest version of the game was compiled with Unity 5.3.6f1.

 Most of the game’s core logic is contained in the Assembly-CSharp.dll file.